A witness is someone who:

 As a witness, you may be asked to do one or both of the following:

-Judicial Conference: Attend a conference for the complainant or respondent student(s) to provide your statement in person and answer relevant questions.
+Student Conduct Conference: Attend a conference for the complainant or respondent student(s) to provide your statement in person and answer relevant questions.
 Further information is provided below on your role as a witness during a judicial conference.

 If you believe that you do not have information related to the incident, contact Judicial Affairs to discuss the situation.
 You may be asked to speak with Judicial Affairs to verify what information you do or do not know.
 Refusal to comply with directions, requests, or orders by University officials or law enforcement when requested to do so is not in accordance with the WKU Student Code of Conduct.

 Respondent students and complainant parties may bring relevant witnesses to the judicial conference.
 Judicial Affairs must be notified with the names of the witnesses at least three business days prior to the conference.
-Final determination of relevance of witnesses resides with the judicial officer.
+Final determination of relevance of witnesses resides with the conduct officer.
 If a witness is unable to attend, the witness' signed statements may be brought to the conference.
 Witness statements need not be sworn or in affidavit form.

 Frequently Asked Questions: